Endeyr/newsfeed/README.md

 # News API Data Fetching in Next.js

 This project demonstrates different approaches to fetching data from a news API in a Next.js application.
 It includes implementations using server-side data fetching, client-side data fetching with useEffect, and client-side data fetching with @tanstack/react-query.
+Uses tailwindcss and shadcn for UI.
 Visit the current [site](https://newsfeed-endeyr.vercel.app/).

 ## Getting Started